lmmx/range-streams/docs/Design.md

 Overlaps in the body of a pre-existing `RangeResponse` are treated equivalently to overlaps at a pre-existing head ('head' is simply understood to be the earliest unconsumed byte in the range).

+---

+The rest is pretty straightforward: the `RangeStream` gives a file-like object (commonly referred to in the Python standard library as `fp`), which is complicated by the fact that this means it must have a singular position to return from `tell()`, despite being composed of multiple ranges able to be iterated independently.

+By design this is disallowed, only a single range should be used at a time, so `tell()`, `read()`, and `seek()` will behave as expected for a file on disk.